david-cortes/installing-optimized-libraries/README.md

 To make these environment variables permanent, you'll need to add those lines to some file that would get sourced by shells, such as `~/.profile`, `~/.bashrc` (if using `bash` as shell, which is the default in most desktop linux distributions), `~/.zshrc` (if using `zsh`, which is the default on apple systems), or `/etc/environment` (note that this is a non-user file).

-For windows, environment variables need to be set through the control panel.
+**For windows**, environment variables need to be set through the control panel.
 See the screenshots from previous sections of this guide for an example of how to set environment variables on windows.
+Note that, if using MinGW, you'll need to replace that last `-flto=auto` with just `-flto`.

 # 3. Installing a good BLAS/LAPACK backend